mtgjson/mtgjson-website/docs/data-models/keywords/README.md

 # Keywords

-The Keywords Data Model describes a list of all keywords used on cards.
+The Keywords Data Model describes a list of all keywords used on a Card.

 **Parent file:** [Keywords](/downloads/all-files/#keywords)
 **Parent property:** `data`